Hetav01/InterviewPrepper/README.md

 ---

-**Built with ❤️ for the tech community.
-Because interviews shouldn't be a guessing game.**
+**Built with ❤️ by Hetav for the tech community.
+Because interviews shouldn't be a guessing game!**